leobudima/elogii-blog/content/delivery-exceptions-meaning-how-to-handle-them.md

 * Assign tasks
 * Reschedule tasks
-* Schedule pickups and dropoffs
+* Schedule pickups and drop-offs
 * Manage vehicle type and volume
 * Automate reports
 * and more